FotiouK/Tailoring-proton-therapy-for-lung-cancer-A-new-approach-to-beam-angle-selection/Angle_Selection/README.md

 Z = \frac{x_i - \mu}{\sigma}
 $$

-<br> Below, you can see the Z-score-normalised ΔWEPL and PIV maps for patient 104.
+Below, you can see the Z-score-normalised ΔWEPL and PIV maps for patient 104.
 Upon comparison with the previously mentioned maps, we observed consistent behavioural patterns, with only variations in pixel values.

 <p align="center">
   <img height="300" src="../Images/Angle_Selection/Z_Score_Values_p104.png">
 </p>

-</br>  To create a unified metric, we followed a methodology similar to the treatment planning optimisation process, where weighting factors are applied to plan parameters.
-In this case, we multiplied each map with distinct weighting factors and then summed them to generate the Final Z-score map.
+</br>  To create a unified metric, we followed a methodology similar to a treatment planning optimisation process, where weighting factors are applied to plan parameters.
+In this case, we multiplied each map with distinct weighting factors and then summed them to generate the Final Risk (FR) map.
 These weighting factors were determined based on various considerations, including patient anatomy, analysis of variable effectiveness maps, and the patient's prior medical history.
 This approach allowed for adjustments between plan objectives during the angle selection process, enabling a higher flexibility during treatment planning.
-<br>  For patient 104, we applied specific weighting factors as follows: a tumour weighting factor of 2, 1.5 for the heart, 1.8 for the lungs, and 0.5 for the spinal cord.
-The resulting Final Z-Score map is shown below.
+The mathematical formulation of the FR map is defined as,

 $$
-x_i^{\text{FR}} = \sum_{W} W_z x_i^Z = W_T x_i^T + W_H x_i^H + W_L x_i^L + W_S x_i^S
+x_i^{\text{FR}} = \sum_{Z} W_z x_i^Z = W_T x_i^T + W_H x_i^H + W_L x_i^L + W_S x_i^S
 $$

+For patient B, we applied specific weighting factors as follows: a tumour weighting factor of 2, 1.5 for the heart, 1.8 for the lungs, and 0.5 for the spinal cord.
+The resulting Final Risk map is shown below.

 <p align="center">
   <img height="300" src="../Images/Angle_Selection/Final_Z_Score_Map_p104.png">